leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cornealedema-treatment_conservative-cornearefractive
 - What is the conservative treatment of corneal edema?
+- I have cornea swelling, can I recover on my own
 - Can I get rid of corneal edema without medicine or surgery?
 - Will corneal edema be cured without medicine or surgery?
 - Will corneal edema go away without medicine or surgery?